 NOTE 0a: Coordination with RAN and SA4 will be required.

 NOTE 0b: Interworking, migration and service continuity aspects need to be coordinated with WT#2.
+Interworking with 2G/3G and CS (Circuit switch) for voice are not considered in this Key issue.

 NOTE 0c: Support of voice services via 6G NTN need to be coordinated with WT#7.